 Living with disability doesn’t have to be a barrier to finding good work. atWork Australia has put together seven useful tips on how to find meaningful employment for people living with disability, injury or health condition.

-It’s important to remember that everybody’s employment journey is unique and Disability Employment Services providers like atWork Australia can help people find meaningful and inclusive work, via tailored and personalised employment services.
+It’s important to remember that everybody’s employment journey is unique and Disability Employment Services providers in Australia like atWork Australia can help people find meaningful and inclusive work, via tailored and personalised employment services.

 Tip 1 – Highlight your skills and abilities